-ARTY’s design integrates ideas from robotics technology to prevent unsafe situations.
-Using a combination of sensors, ARTY perceives its environment and makes control decisions to avoid crashes.
+The design goal behind ARTY was a wheelchair that could function as both as a daily assistive living tool and a training tool in hospitals and rehabilitation centers.
+We integrated ideas from robotics technology to prevent unsafe situations—using a combination of sensors, ARTY perceives its environment and makes control decisions to avoid crashes.
 Although ARTY can be fully autonomous (it can drive itself), we believe a shared-control approach is more natural for most individuals, particularly children who may graduate on to use a regular powered wheelchair.

 A Short FAQ